 - Ad hoc cases based on a current event, for example, as reported in the media

 Cases – for whom?

 In principle, the case teaching and learning method can be used in any discipline when instructors want students to explore how what they have learned applies to real-world situations.
-In comparision to many international higher education settings the method is already introduced at bachelor’s courses at LUSEM.
-A majority of our business courses at bachelor level are using cases and the use is also spread to other subjects such as economics, statistics, business law, informatics and economic history.
+In comparision to many international higher education settings, the method is already introduced at bachelor’s courses at LUSEM.
+A majority of our business courses at bachelor level are using cases and the use has also spread to other subjects such as economics, statistics, business law, informatics and economic history.